This post explains how to use the ticket lottery systems, both the online and in-person versions, to get discounted Broadway show tickets.

 How to find out if you won tickets

-After you enter, you will be notified by email whether you win or lose.
-If you win, you will be sent an email to pay with a credit card.
+After you enter, you will be notified by email (and in some cases text notification as well) whether you have won tickets or not.
+If you win, you will be sent an email with instructions on how to pay with a credit card.

 After you pay and receive your payment confirmation, you can pick up your tickets at the theater's box office no less than 30 minutes before showtime.

 Make sure to bring a valid photo ID.

 Once you’ve entered through Broadway Direct or Lucky Seat, you can check whether you’ve won by looking at their websites: Broadway Direct and Lucky Seat.